 2) Feel the mist of Yosemite Falls

-The tallest waterfall in Yosemite National Park is Yosemite Falls at 739 meters.
-It is one of the most famous waterfalls in the park and the hike to the bottom of the waterfall is relatively easy and Is great for families or people who aren't up for a challenging hike.
+The tallest waterfall in Yosemite National Park is Yosemite Falls at 739 meters, which makes it one of the tallest waterfalls in the world (according to facts about California).
+It is one of the most famous waterfalls in the park and the hike to the bottom of the waterfall is relatively easy and Is great for families or people who aren’t up for a challenging hike.

 The best time to see Yosemite Falls is in the spring when the water is gushing.
 In the summer, when the water slows to a trickle, you can clamber up the rocks and swim in the freezing pool of water under the falls.
 It makes for a nice cool down after any hike.